uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 It can be a bit confusing.
 For example, the language (that is, the list of all accepted inputs) of the FSA above includes "aaa", "aaaaaa", and \( \epsilon \).
-If you try telling someone that "nothing" will make the light come on that could be confusing — it might mean that you could never turn the light on — so it's handy being able to say that the *empty string* (or \( \epsilon \)) will turn the light on.
+If you try telling someone that "nothing" will make the light come on that could be confusing &ndash; it might mean that you could never turn the light on &ndash; so it's handy being able to say that the *empty string* (or \( \epsilon \)) will turn the light on.
 There are different kinds of "nothing", and we need to be precise about which one we mean!

 Here’s the FSA for the strange light switch.
 You can tell that \( \epsilon \) is part of the language because the start state is also a final state (in fact, it's the only final state).
-Actually, the switch isn't all that strange — data projectors often require two presses of the power button, to avoid accidentally turning them off.
+Actually, the switch isn't all that strange &ndash; data projectors often require two presses of the power button, to avoid accidentally turning them off.

 {image file-path="img/chapters/finite-state-automata-light-switch-example.png" alt="The finite state machine for a strange light switch"}